 Codependency As Part Of The Spiritual Condition

 At its core, codependency is part of the human condition; a spiritual problem requiring a spiritual solution.
-It is a an “outer” dependence on people or things for feelings of approval, love, and worth.
+It is a an “outer” dependence (of the ego identity) on people or things for feelings of approval, love, and worth.
 It is a disconnect from our core essence as beautiful, amazing spirits, leaving us to believe an internalized belief system that screams, “I am not good enough!”

 Shame, emptiness, loneliness.
 Grasping for crumbs of approval from others.

 In childhood, we were groomed to create an ego, a false persona to protect us from pain.
 We picked up traits like people pleasing, rescuing, faulty boundary setting, over-dependency, black and white thinking, obsessiveness, etc.